Shengw3n/Shengw3n.github.io/_posts/2023-07-03-UBC_Courses.md

 ## General Advice
 I took IB Math HL and IB Physics HL so I learned a lot of contents prior.
 The biggest jump for me is the amount of homework for each class.
 Sometimes it for real feels like there’s no time to study because we are just doing homework all day.
 Try not to skip every class like me and build a strong foundation throughout the year rather than cramming before exams.
 The content is not hard in my opinion, there’s just a lot of content to cover in relatively short amount of times.
 Use [UBCGrades](https://ubcgrades.com) to check the averages for your classes to get a good understanding of the difficulty levels.

+In addition, good exam taking skills are also vital.
+You need to be both fast and accurate, espcially during midterms when exam times are very short.
+UBC also don't give that much part marks for incorrect answers.

 ## Semester 1
 ### Math 100
 *Hardness rating: ⭐*